Decoupling the Effect of Chain-of-Thought Reasoning: A Human Label Variation Perspective: Analyses

 \subsection{When Does CoT Take Control?}

 Although CoT explains nearly all variance in accuracy, its impact on distributional metrics remains limited.
-To understand how this asymmetry develops, we apply early stopping to the CoT, truncating it at fixed increments and evaluating intermediate performance.\!\footnote{Implementation Details are in the Appendix~\ref{app:early-stop}.
-Code and outputs are available at \href{https://github.com/mainlp/CoT-HLV}{https://github.com/mainlp/CoT-HLV}. } Step-wise ANOVA (Table~\ref{tab:anova}) reveals a sharp divergence.
+To understand how this asymmetry develops, we apply early stopping to the CoT, truncating it at fixed increments and evaluating intermediate performance.\!\footnote{Implementation details are elaborated in the Appendix~\ref{app:early-stop}.
+All code, logits, and CoT outputs are publicly available at \href{https://github.com/mainlp/CoT-HLV}{https://github.com/mainlp/CoT-HLV}. } Step-wise ANOVA (Table~\ref{tab:anova}) reveals a sharp divergence.
 CoT influence on accuracy remains modest during reasoning, then spikes abruptly at the final step, forming a clear inflection.
 In contrast, its influence on JSD and Spearman’s $\rho$ stays uniformly low, with no point at which CoT overrides the model’s ranking behavior.
+To ensure our findings are not artifacts of the chosen probability mapping, we additionally compute JSD using a standard softmax transformation.
+As detailed in Appendix~\ref{app:robust}, this robustness check yields consistent results, confirming the decoupled mechanism regardless of the normalization scheme.

+Notably, the residual variance in our ANOVA decomposition remains consistently small (often under 10\%).
+This indicates that the main effects overwhelmingly dominate the predictive variance.
+Because the additive ANOVA model absorbs any unmodeled interactions into the residual term, the minimal magnitude of these residuals assures that the primary conclusions regarding the decoupled mechanism remain robust.

 This pattern is also illustrated by representative models (Figure~\ref{fig:curves}).
 Accuracy often shifts or converges only at the conclusion, while Spearman’s $\rho$ fluctuates without a consistent trend.
 Thus, CoT determines the LLM's final choice but not the structure of uncertainty.
 Our anecdotal evidence in Appendix~\ref{sec:appendix_qualitative} supports that this can be attributed to the CoT format: standard CoT often ends with an explicit conclusion, providing a strong argmax signal, while distributional cues remain implicit.
 Consequently, \textbf{models leverage CoT for decision-making but revert to intrinsic priors for probability allocation, exposing a structural inability of raw CoT to shape answer distributions.}